Flowers for honey

 1. A contributio to save the bees; plant the flowers for honey production

-In the photo below we can see the flower of a rockrose and a bee on its petals.
-The flowers of the rockrose are beautiful and have the peculiarity that they bloom quickly and in a couple of days at the most, their petals disappear.
-The flowers of the rockrose provide abundant pollen to the bees, but they have no nectar, so no rockrose honey is produced.
+Here, in the photo below, we can see the flower of a rockrose and a bee on its petals.
+Furthermore, rockrose flowers are beautiful and have the peculiarity that they bloom quickly and in a couple of days at most, their petals fall off.
+Honeybess love these flower for its abundant pollen.
+However, they have no nectar, so no rockrose honey is produced.

 lower of a rockrose with a bee resting on it